antonfirsov/docs/2017/10-Oct/compatibility-analyzer/compatibility-analyzer.md

      // More code
 }
 ```

-In future we are considering adding a functionality to automatically generate this guarding code on a right click on the API that is not cross-platforms.
+In the future, we are considering automatically generating this guarding code when you right-click on an API that is not cross-platform.

-You can also conditionally compile on operating system but you need to do it manually.
+You can also conditionally compile per target framework/operating system, but you currently need to do that manually.

 ## Supported diagnostics
-Right now the analyzer handles following cases:
+Right now the analyzer handles the following cases:
 * Usage of a .NET Standard API that will throw `PlatformNoSupportedException` (PC001)
-* Usage of a .NET Standard API that aren’t available on .NET Framework 4.6.1 (PC002)
+* Usage of a .NET Standard API that isn't available on the .NET Framework 4.6.1 (PC002)
 * Usage of a native API that doesn’t exist in UWP (PC003)
 * Usage of an API that is marked as deprecated (DEXXXX)